 What’s it like to use the JBL LIVE 300 TWS?

-Using JBL’s true wireless earbuds is fine, but the experience is nothing of note.
+The JBL LIVE 300 TWS are perfectly fine earbuds, but the experience is nothing of note.
 The plastic charging case pops open but its hinge mechanism doesn’t feel nearly as sturdy or sound nearly as satisfying as the Google Pixel Buds (2020).
-The inside of the case houses two cutouts for the earbuds, which require precision to properly re-place, a manual pairing button, and a small LED battery indicator.
+The inside of the case houses two cutouts for the earbuds, which require precision to properly place, a manual pairing button, and a small LED battery indicator.
 Externally, an LED ring light encompasses the USB-C input and slowly blinks white when the earbuds are charging.

 You may like: Best JBL headphones

-The plastic earbuds don’t feel premium, but they’re made of a nicer plastic than what we’ve seen on the Anker SoundCore Life P2 and JLab JBuds Air Icon.
+The earbuds don’t feel premium, but they’re made of a nicer plastic than what we’ve seen on the Anker Soundcore Life P2 and JLab JBuds Air Icon.
 Each earbud is marked with the JBL logo, which also functions as a touch panel for tap and gesture controls.
 While the controls are comprehensive and customizable, the touch panels aren’t the best at accurately registering commands.
-On multiple occasions, I tried swiping to increase the volume and was met with nothing.
-A feature that worked incredibly well was automatic ear detection for auto-play/pause functionality.
+On multiple occasions, I tried swiping to increase the volume, and was met with nothing.
+Automatic ear detection, however, works reliably and immediately auto-plays/pauses media.

 JBL instructs users on how to properly insert the earbuds so they stay in place, and so the given user can properly operate controls—the JBL logo should be parallel to the ground.
 However, the included wing tips were either too small or too large for my ears, and I was unable to fully benefit from them.
-You’re bound to have better luck than I—in which case you may want to use these buds for exercise as they’ve earned an IPX5 rating, denoting water-resistance.
+You’re bound to have better luck than I—in which case you may want to use these buds for exercise.

 Should you download the JBL Headphones app?